Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Results

-In addition to the HPLC $\Delta[\ce{X}]_{\mathrm{tot}}$ data in Fig.~\ref{fig-hplc}, the model is able to predict the average \NPQtau\ levels for all the sequences as shown in Fig.~\ref{fig-npq-seqs}, including sequences not included in the training datasets.
-Differences between the model predictions and experiments are generally comparable to the variability between experimental runs, for example at the end of the first five minutes of light exposure, \NPQtau\ in the 5 HL- $T$ D- 5HL sequences (Fig.~\ref{fig-npq-seqs}.A-G) the experimental \NPQtau varies between around 0.8 and 1.4, although some disprepancies may be attributed to shortcomings of the model.
+In addition to the HPLC $\Delta[\ce{X}]_{\mathrm{tot}}$ data in Fig.~\ref{fig-hplc}, the model is able to predict the average \NPQtau\ levels for all the sequences as shown in Fig.~\ref{fig-npq-seqs}, including sequences other than those in the training datasets.
+Differences between the model predictions and experiments were generally comparable to the variability between experimental runs.
+For example at the end of the first five minutes of light exposure, \NPQtau\ in the 5 HL- $T$ D- 5HL sequences (Fig.~\ref{fig-npq-seqs}.A-G) the experimental \NPQtau varies between around 0.8 and 1.4, although some discrepancies may be attributed to shortcomings of the model.
 Specifically the over-prediction of \NPQtau\ for the 1 HL-2 D-7 HL-5 D-1 HL-2 D, 2 HL-2 D sequence [Fig.~\ref{fig-npq-seqs}.J] in the second light phase could be attributed to VDE activating too fast, as is seen in both the HPLC data and modelling [Fig.~\ref{fig-hplc}.B].

-In the model the position of the \ce{PX <=> QX} equilibrium under high-light conditions determines how well each of the xanthophylls can act as a quencher in qE.
-The maximum fraction of P-bound X that can exist in the QX state under high-light conditions, denoted $q_{\ce{X}}$, determines the quenching capacity of each xanthophyll within our model.
+In the model the position of the \ce{PX <=> QX} equilibrium under HL conditions determines how well each of the xanthophylls can act as a quencher in qE.
+The maximum fraction of P-bound X that can exist in the QX state under HL conditions, denoted $q_{\ce{X}}$, determines the quenching capacity of each xanthophyll within our model.
 This can be expressed as

-where $K_{\ce{QX}}^{\mathrm{light}}$ is the equilibrium constant for the \ce{PX <=> QX} process under high-light conditions determined from fitting the model to the experimental data.
+where $K_{\ce{QX}}^{\mathrm{light}}$ is the equilibrium constant for the \ce{PX <=> QX} process under HL conditions determined from fitting the model to the experimental data.
 In Table \ref{tab-qX} we list these values for our model under light and dark conditions, obtained from fitting the model to the experimental \NPQtau\ curves.
 From the $q_{\ce{X}}$ values we find that A is approximately three times more effective a quencher than V, and Z is nearly 10 times more effective than V. From the model we can also quantify the relative contributions of qE and qZ to the overall quenching, by the ratio of $k_{\mathrm{qZ}}$ to $k_{\mathrm{qE}}$, which is found to be $k_{\mathrm{qZ}}/k_{\mathrm{qE}} = 0.026\pm 0.005$.